okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/roles/index.md

 <ApiOperation method="post" url="/api/v1/iam/roles" />

-Creates a new Role with a custom set of permissions
+Creates a new Role with a custom collection of permissions

 #### Request parameters